Mersal: Home media

 The television broadcast rights were sold to Zee Tamil for ₹30 crore in July 2017.
 The film had its global television premiere on 14 January 2018 on occasion of the Thai Pongal festival.
-The satellite rights of the Telugu and the Malayalam dubbed versions were acquired by Star Maa and Asianet respectively.
-Later, Udaya TV acquired the rights for the Kannada dubbed version of the film titled Maayagara and premiered it through their channel on 13 September 2020.
-It is available in digital streaming platforms through Netflix and ZEE5 (in Tamil), Sun NXT (in Kannada), and Hotstar (in Malayalam).
+The satellite rights of the Telugu, Kannada and the Malayalam dubbed versions were acquired by Star Maa, Udaya TV and Asianet respectively.
+It is available in digital streaming platforms through Netflix and ZEE5 (in Tamil), YouTube and Prime video (in Telugu), Sun NXT (in Kannada), and Hotstar (in Malayalam).
 The film's Hindi dubbed version was directly premiered on Dhinchaak TV channel (now renamed to Goldmines) on 13 March 2022.

 Reception

 Box office

 In the opening day of its release the film earned ₹31.3 crore in domestic region and ₹47.1 crore worldwide.

 India

 At the Chennai city box office, the film collected ₹1.50 crore and became the highest opening day grosser, beating Ajith Kumar's Vivegam.
 The film became the biggest opener in Tamil Nadu at that point, grossing ₹24.8 crore and yielded a share of ₹14.1 crore to its distributors.
 It eventually broke the record of Rajinikanth's Kabali which earlier collected ₹21.5 crore.